 The first 3 retread tyres were sold on the 27th January 1971, and although sales increased to 157 in May, 174 in July and 285 in November, the income was not sufficient for two families to live on.
 Competitors and skeptics in the tyre industry scoffed at the enterprise and forecast that it would not survive longer than six months.
 Bill decided to return to his old job, leaving Bob and Jos to soldier on.

-Bob continued to make regular sales excursions around Natal in order to pay the rent, but it soon became clear that the main reason for the lack of business was the location of the shop.
+Bob continued to make regular sales trips around Natal in order to pay the rent but it soon became clear that the main reason for the lack of business was the location of the shop.
 A move had to be made to one of the main streets, where the public would notice the shop.
-While driving up West Street one afternoon, Bob spotted a conspicuous “TO LET” sign on the door of No 157.
-There was only R435 in their bank account, and monthly rentals in this part of town were high.
-Despite this, Bob visited the agent and to Jos’s horror, signed a five-year lease for a rental at the astronomical sum of R850 a month.
-The shock was lessened when he advised that they could move in on the 22nd December 1971, and the rental would not be payable until 1st January 1972.
+While driving up West Street one afternoon, Bob spotted a conspicuous ‘TO LET’ sign on the door of No 157.
+Despite having only R435 in their bank account, Bob visited the agent and to Jos’s horror, signed a five-year lease for a rental at the astronomical sum of R850 a month with their first month’s rent due on the 1st of January 1972.

-Happily, Bob’s confidence in the future of the business paid off.
-Sales began to accrue before the end of the year and Bill rejoined the company a year later.
+Bob’s confidence in the future of the business paid off and sales began to steadily grow, resulting in Bill rejoining the company a year later.
 In August 1973, the Sylvester Ntuli Road branch was opened with Bill as manager.
 Initially, the turnover didn’t reveal much improvement.
 Bob will never forget the day when takings consisted of only R90.
 Luckily, the West Street branch was doing well and was able to keep the new shop’s wheels turning.

-By Christmas 1973, business had improved to such an extent that Jos (as financial director) was obliged to ask her sister-in-law, Marge Lahana, to join the company to assist her.
+By Christmas 1973, business had improved to such an extent that Jos (as financial director) asked her sister-in-law, Marge Lahana, to join the company to assist her.
 A year later, another branch was opened in Anton Lembede Street and Marge’s husband Mitty was persuaded to join the team.
-In 1977, another branch opened at 694 Umgeni Road, and so had the growth of Super Tyres begun.
+The Super Tyres growth continued and in 1977 a further branch opened at 694 Umgeni Road.

 Bob and Jos outside their West Street store (Above)

 We are constantly having awards ceremonies whereby staff are presented with Long Service awards.
 A braai with their colleagues is held in their honour.
-Over the last few years no fewer than 12 Employees have been presented with Special Edition engraved watches for 25 years dedicated service!
-Our longest serving Employee at this stage is Gonnie Naidoo, who started with us way back in 1984!
+Over the last few years, no fewer than 13 Employees have been presented with Special Edition engraved watches for 25 years of dedicated service!
+Our longest-serving Employee at this stage is our Bookkeeper, Florence Pillay who joined us in 1995!